jamesheald/COIN/README.md

 plot(S{1}.yHat,'c')
 legend('state feedback','adaptation')
 ```
+### Integrating out observation noise
 The state feedback is the perturbation plus random observation noise.
 In general, the actual observation noise that a participant perceives is unknown to us.
 The R property can be used to perform multiple runs of the simulation&mdash;each conditioned on a different random sequence of observation noise.
 For example, to perform 2 runs:
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;
 ```
 S is a cell array with one cell per run and w is vector specifying the relative weight of each run.
-In this example, each run is assigned an equal weight.
+Here each run is assigned an equal weight.
 However, if adaptation data is passed to the model, each run will be assigned a weight based on how well it explains the data (see [Inferring internal representations fit to adaptation data](#inferring-internal-representations-fit-to-adaptation-data)).

 ### Plotting internal representations